 In 1943 sixteen-year-old Erik experiences the horrors of war when he is drafted into the German army and sent to fight on the Russian front.

 Yancey, Richard.
 The extraordinary adventures of Alfred Kropp & sequels

 Through a series of dangerous and violent misadventures, teenage loser Alfred Kropp rescues King Arthur's legendary sword Excalibur from the forces of evil.

 Yancey, Richard.
-The monstrumologist trilogy
+The monstrumologist series